Artist Statement

 Group Exhibitions

-2025, Queer Impressions - Experimental Approaches to Print, Ohklahomo, Chicago, IL (Forthcoming) 2025, Push/Pull, Research House for Asian Art, Chicago, IL (Forthcoming)
+2025, Queer Impressions - Experimental Approaches to Print, Ohklahomo, Chicago, IL

 2025, In An Instant, Union Street Gallery, Chicago, IL